Cyber (Marvel Comics): Modern era

-In the modern era, Cyber resurfaces in Madripoor, as an enforcer for an unnamed drug cartel, where he interferes between the rival crime cartels of Wolverine's ally Tiger Tyger and General Coy.
-Tyger bites out the villain's left eye before he falls into a truck containing hallucinogens he had earlier used on Wolverine, leading Cyber to run into the forest and disappear at the ocean's edge.
+In the modern era, Cyber resurfaces in Madripoor, as an enforcer for an unnamed drug cartel, where he interferes between the rival crime cartels of Wolverine's ally Tyger Tiger and General Coy.
+Tyger bites out the villain's left eye before he falls into a truck containing hallucinogens he had earlier used on Wolverine, leading Cyber to flee.

 Resurrection

-Cyber resurfaced in astral form and possesses the mutant Milo Gunderson, who possesses superhuman strength and childlike intelligence.
+Cyber resurfaced in astral form and possesses the mutant Milo Gunderson, who has superhuman strength and childlike intelligence.
 Intent on revenge, he sets off for the Tinkerer, who bonds adamantium to his new body.
 Unbeknownst to Cyber, Milo's body has a weak heart, which causes him to have a heart attack during a battle.
 His condition worsens, and Wolverine is forced to bring him to the Tinkerer to treat him.
 The Tinkerer agrees to construct a pacemaker to stabilize Cyber's heart condition in exchange for the use of Logan's carbonadium synthesizer.

 Cyber is later killed by Ogun, who tries to sell his adamantium carapace to Abraham Cornelius after dissolving the rest of his body in an acid bath.

 Hornet

-Under unknown circumstances, Cyber returns to life and masquerades as "Hornet" from the Slingers.
-He is first seen in Las Vegas following Hydra's takeover of America, having been hired by casino owner Silas Thorne to stage a robbery of a mass food delivery.
-Hornet is able to defeat most of the casino security before he is intercepted by the Scarlet Spider, but he declines to answer questions about his apparent resurrection and fled.
+Under unknown circumstances, Cyber returns to life and masquerades as Hornet, a member of the Slingers.
+He is first seen in Las Vegas following Hydra's takeover of America, having been hired by Forbidden City casino owner Silas Thorne to stage a robbery of a food delivery being sent to the casino of Cassandra Mercury.
+Hornet summons the Fhtagn, a demonic creature, to attack Scarlet Spider and Ricochet, but is forced to work with them when the Fhtahn grows out of control.
+It is later revealed that Cyber was resurrected by a demon who had been impersonating Black Marvel.

 Possessed by Adamantine

-Sometime after abandoning his Hornet identity, Cyber decides to hunt down Wolverine to settle the score with his old foe just before Wolverine relocates to Krakoa.
+Some time after abandoning his Hornet identity, Cyber decides to hunt down Wolverine to settle the score with his old foe just before Wolverine relocates to Krakoa.
 Despite him and all other mutants being granted amnesty on Krakoa, Cyber does not visit Krakoa due to the presence of more powerful mutants in Wolverine's company.
+After Krakoa's fall, Cyber ambushes Wolverine while he is living in solitude in Canada, but is fought off.
+The fight between the two unearths a mass of adamantine, which possesses Cyber and turns his adamantium implants into adamantine.
+Romulus later absorbs the adamantine from Cyber and others possessed by it to empower himself.